Medical University of Białystok: History

 The Medical University of Białystok was created in accordance with an order of the Council of Ministers signed on February 3, 1950.
 The initial activities for establishing the university occurred at the beginning of 1949.
 The founding father of the university was Dr. Jerzy Sztachelski and Professor Tadeusz Kielanowski presided as the first rector.

 The main seat of the Medical University of Białystok was (and is still) in the 18th century Branicki Palace, the most magnificent and precious historic structure in Białystok.
 The first theoretical science departments were housed adjacent to the palace in Collegium Primum.
 In the second year of existence the university obtained the right to confer scientific degrees.
 In 1953, the first clinical departments were created, and in 1954, Collegium Universum was built to house the majority of the theoretical science departments.
 In 1955, the academic journal, Annals of the Medical University of Białystok, was issued for the first time and is still being published today.
 In 1956, another academic journal, Medyk Białostocki, was briefly published before it prematurely discontinued.
 In 2000, the decision to resume publication of the Medyk Białostocki was made.

-The State Teaching Hospital of the Medical University of Białystok was opened in 1962 and in 1968 the Division of Dentistry was created.
+The State Clinical Hospital of the Medical University of Białystok was opened in 1962 and in 1968 the Division of Dentistry was created.
 In 1977, the Faculty of Pharmacy with the Division of Medical Analytics was established; there was no initial recruitment until 1987, when the first group of students began their studies at the Faculty of Pharmacy with the Division of Medical Analytics.
 In 1982, Collegium Pathologicum was opened and the Children's Teaching Hospital began admitting patients in 1988.
 In 1999, Collegium Novum was opened, with the Division of Nursing also created that same year.
-In 2004, the English Division was created and the inaugural class of the English-language six-year M.D. program began their studies in 2005.
+In 2004, the English Division was created and the inaugural class of the English-language six-year M.D. program began their studies in 2005.In the 2026 Times Higher Education World University Rankings by Subject (Clinical and Health), the Medical University of Białystok was placed in the 801–1000 band.

-Location

-The university makes use of a number of buildings, most of them located in the city's central district, among them the historic building from the 18th century, Branicki Palace.